JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/0004-Imbalanced Loss-integrated Deep-learning-based Ultrasound Image Analysis For Diagnosis Of Rotator-cuff Tear/index.md

 ---
-title: '<span style="font-size:95%">Imbalanced Loss-Integrated Deep-Learning-based Ultrasound Image Analysis for Diagnosis of Rotator-Cuff Tear</span>'
+title: 'Imbalanced Loss-Integrated Deep-Learning-based Ultrasound Image Analysis for Diagnosis of Rotator-Cuff Tear'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here